Keibert Ruiz Player Props: Nationals vs. Diamondbacks

 Keibert Ruiz At The Plate

-- Ruiz is batting .238 with seven doubles, seven home runs and 14 walks.
+- Ruiz is hitting .238 with eight doubles, seven home runs and 14 walks.

-- Ruiz has reached base via a hit in 28 games this year (of 49 played), and had multiple hits in 12 of those games.

-- He has homered in six games this season (12.2%), homering in 3.4% of his trips to the plate.
+- He has homered in 12.0% of his games this year, and 3.3% of his trips to the dish.

-- In 38.8% of his games this season, Ruiz has had at least one RBI.
-He's picked up more than one in 8.2% and driven in three or more of his team's runs in two contests.
+- Ruiz has had an RBI in 19 games this season (38.0%), including four multi-RBI outings (8.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.